The new Half Moon Bay Library is under construction!

 July 29, 2016

 A festive groundbreaking event took place on July 29 to mark the start of construction of the new library.
-Work is underway to demolish the building and begin preparing the site for the actual construction of the new building in early fall.
 The asbestos-containing materials have been removed from the building, and PG&E has disconnected gas and power, and remove all of their existing meters, transformers, and cables.
 Walkway/sidewalk diversions are being set up along Purissima Street at the construction site fence, and soon the contractor will be removing the sidewalks, curbs, and gutters along both Purissima and Correas.

 June 3, 2016

-The last day of service at the existing Library will be June 12.
-There will initially be Bookmobile service at Shoreline Station on selected days between June 21 and July 1.
-Then a temporary Library will open at Shoreline Station on July 5, which will be in operation until the new Library opens in 2018.
+There will be a temporary Library will open at Shoreline Station on July 5, which will be in operation until the new Library opens in 2018.

 April 1, 2016